matheuristic/plan9port-config/README.md

 ```

 Note that the above desktop entry specification file uses the Go fonts
-at a fairly large font size.
+at a fairly large font size, which is recommended when running on a
+Linux machine with a HiDPI screen.